 Supply chains are increasingly fragmented into a multiplicity of actors with diverging interests.
-It is in an attempt to restore trust within complex networks through infallible traceability that blockchain finds its legitimacy.
+It is in an attempt to restore trust within complex networks through foolproof traceability that blockchain finds its legitimacy.

 Facing the threat of health crises, retailers rely on technology such as blockchain to enhance the traceability of their goods.
 And if there is one area where compliance with safety standards is essential, it is the cold chain logististics and in particular the transport by conveyors of perishable products.